McMinn County Est. 1819 from Cherokee lands

 McMinn County's Unique History

-Niota houses the oldest train station still standing in the state of Tennessee.
-It was standing prior to the emancipation proclamation and a slave auction was once held near there, according to the Athens Post, in April 1863.
+Niota is home to the oldest rail depot still standing in the state of Tennessee.
+It was completed in 1854 along the East Tennessee and Georgia Railroad.
+It was standing prior to the Emancipation Proclamation, and a slave auction was once held nearby, according to the Athens Post, in April 1863.
+Gun ports, used during the Civil War are still visible on some of the walls.